YUSOSEN!

 23 June 1944:

 Arrives at Okinawa.
 Refuels the Mobile Fleet for its return to Japan.
-Departs Okinawa the same day via Manila to Singapore with FUJINAMI and TAMANAMI.
+Departs Okinawa the same day via Manila to Singapore with destroyers FUJINAMI and TAMANAMI.

 29 June 1944: